rest-feeds/rest-feeds/README.md

 Older feed items for the same resource are obsolete.
 It is good practice to keep the feed small to enable a quick synchronization of new clients.

-The server _must_ handle next links, when the requested item has been deleting by returning the next higher items.
+The server _must_ handle next links, when the requested item has been deleted by returning the next higher items.

 ## Deletion